Search by category, archive or keyword

 Kaleo announced the generic version of Ezvio will come from a subsidiary.
 The plan is to reduce the price of the name-brand Naloxone to equivalent levels within the next 18 to 24 months.

 The company’s announcement of this significant price drop comes just one month after a U.S. Senate investigation reported the company’s predatory price hikes over recent years, even as the country struggled with the opioid crisis.

 In July of 2014, a carton of Naloxone had a list price of about $575.
 By January 2017, the price was about $4,100.

 The Senate investigation committee reported that within that time frame, Naloxone cost American taxpayers roughly $142 million.

 Protecting Americans From Exploitative Practices

-Senator Tom Carper, one of the leading figures in the Senate investigation into Kaleo, said that the news the company plans to reduce the price of Naloxone should serve as a wakeup call to other drug manufacturers engaged in predatory price hikes.
+Senator Tom Carper, one of the leading figures in the Senate investigation, said the news of Kaleo’s plans to reduce the price of Naloxone should serve as a wakeup call to other drug manufacturers engaged in predatory price hikes.

 Finding Naloxone In Your Area

 Over the past several years, every state in the U.S. has enacted laws increasing the availability of Naloxone as every state has faced serious problems from the ongoing opioid crisis.

-If you notice someone displaying symptoms of an opioid overdose, do not hesitate to call for help or take the person to the emergency room for a Naloxone injection and further treatment.
+If you notice someone displaying symptoms of an opioid overdose, do not hesitate to call for help.
+You can also take the person to the emergency room for a Naloxone injection and further treatment.